apify/apify-docs/sources/platform/storage/usage.md

 ## Basic usage {#basic-usage}

-There are several ways to access your storage:
+You can access your storage in several ways:

 * [Apify Console](https://console.apify.com/storage) - provides an easy-to-use interface.
 * [Apify API](/api/v2#/reference/key-value-stores) - to access your storages programmatically.